2sic/2sxc-docs/2sxc Docs Generator/web-api/custom/hybrid-webapi.md

 > [!IMPORTANT]
 > This is very advanced stuff and only relevant if you want to create Apps which run on _both_ Dnn and Oqtane.
 >
-> For most apps this is not important
+> For most of your apps this is not relevant

+## 2sxc Philosophy - Stay out of the Way

+Our philosophy is to _not reinvent the wheel_ so it's important that we let you use the .net APIs as they are designed.
+Se we don't plan on creating another API which to hide the differences, but let you understand them and easily handle everything as needed.

 ## Core Strategies for Hybrid WebAPIs